Cooking Classes in Kathmandu: What’s it Like to Take a Nepali Cooking Class

 I have never made momo before the cooking class so it was a totally new experience for me.

-In the beginning, you just practice shaping the momos and once you get the hang of it, then you can start to fill the momos with the actual filling.
+The three popular shapes of momo are “leaf”, “half moon” or “circle” shaped.
+In the beginning, you just practice shaping the momo and once you get the hang of it, then you can start to fill the momo with the actual filling.

 After the cooking class, you also get the recipes and after you go home, it is a nice treat to make Nepali food for friends and family.